Timeline: Discovering the Endocannabinoid System

 1984: Cannabinoid Research & Synthetic Advances

 John W. Huffman begins research on cannabinoids which led to synthesizing over 450 of them.
-Synthetic cannabinoids were then found to be more dangerous, overdosing on them possible, while natural cannabinoids found in cannabis have yet to be overdosed on.
+However, synthetic cannabinoids were then found to be more dangerous, overdosing on them possible, while natural cannabinoids found in cannabis have yet to be overdosed on.

 1988: Finding Cannabinoid Receptors